docusign/sample-app-salesforce-apex/README.md

 # MyFinance: Docusign Sample Application

+## Disclaimer
+This sample application is for demonstration purposes only.
+When building a production Salesforce integration, developers should follow guidance on best practices from Salesforce.

 ## Introduction
 MyFinance is a Docusign sample application showcasing how you can integrate Docusign and Salesforce with the Apex Toolkit.
 You can find a live instance running at [https://salesforce.sampleapps.docusign.com/s/](https://salesforce.sampleapps.docusign.com/s/).